WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 The village is small enough that distance is rarely an obstacle.
 Time, however, is.

-Keep a visible clock, beginning at **06:00**.
+You may opt to keep a visible clock, beginning at **06:00**.
 Advance it whenever the players spend meaningful time.

 ## Common Activities